PatrickKyei/exception/_posts/2022-11-28-if-i-ever-cross-your-mind-text-or-call-me.md

 I cannot remember the number of times I emphasize the need to build and maintain your relationships.

 Yes.
-So I might end up been the doing it the most.
+So I might end up been the one doing it the most.
 Maybe reaching out all the time.

 I enjoy doing it and find satisfaction when I have the conviction that my favorite people are doing very well in life.